asa-davis/SpiceTrader/README.md

     - fix bug where you can sail underneath pirates
     - replace all instances of MainGame constants being passed as parameters with direct references ie MainGame.CONST_VAR?
     - fix bug where dead pirates board player in the time between when they take a hit and get deleted
-    - fix rare damage flash bug
+    - fix damage flash bug
     - pirates shouldn't come after player when he gets within certain radius of village (then we can remove the code that pauses game when docked)
     - keep pirate villages from spawning near trading villages
+    - keep villages from spawning on top of trees, or remove trees under village locations